Ankur-Agrawal-ece20/Multiverse-CPP/README.md

 <img alt="Enjoy coding" width="500px" src="images/meme1.jpg" />
 </p>

-Then you can finally test the code using this command.
+Then you can finally test your submission using this command.
 ```
 make
 ```